CianMRoche/AstroWiki/Stars/HR-diagram.md

 ## ZAMS
 "Zero-age [[#Main sequence]]".
 The theoretical locus of points in the [[#Hertzsprung-Russel diagram|HR-diagram]] where the luminosities of young stars (at a range of masses) are mostly supplied by the nuclear reactions that have begun in their cores.
+Basically its the set of points where stars can show up on the main sequence, sit there

 We often refer to the time since ZAMS as the age of the star, although prior to ZAMS the star is referred to as a protostar and the time for the collapse can be very significant.
 Furthermore, we often use the mass at ZAMS when talking about the mass of a star, ie "its mass when it entered the main sequence".

+## Main sequence
+A region that can be identified on the [[#Hertzsprung-Russel diagram]] which comprises ~90% of known stars, including [[The Sun]], containing stars which are burning Hydrogen to fuse Helium.
+This helium builds up in the core but is not fused into carbon yet, until core reaches $\sim 10^{8}\,\pu{K}$.
+Core is isothermal so

 ## Subgiant branch